OpenNebula/docs/source/installation_and_configuration/opennebula_services/database.rst

 onedb fsck
 ----------

 Checks the consistency of OpenNebula objects inside the database and fixes any problems it finds.
-For example, if the machine where OpenNebula is running crashes, or loses connectivity to the database, you may have the wrong number of VMs running in a Host, or incorrect usage quotas for some users.
+For example, if the machine where OpenNebula is running crashes or loses connectivity to the database, you may have the wrong number of VMs running in a Host or incorrect usage quotas for some users.

 .. prompt:: text $ auto